The practice of real estate law requires a substantive understanding of:

 In most cases, utilities are directly metered to the separate tenant spaces and paid for by the tenant.
 Otherwise, where there are multiple tenants, each tenant is typically charged a percentage of the total utility bill based upon an agreed-upon percentage set forth in the lease at inception.

 In most commercial leases, the tenant pays directly the cost of insurance on the leased premises.
-Where they are multiple tenants, each tenant will pay its pro rata share based on its proportionate share as set forth in its lease.
+When there are multiple tenants, each tenant will pay its pro rata share based on its proportionate share as set forth in its lease.
 Alternatively, the landlord may pay the cost of insurance and be reimbursed on a monthly or annual basis by the tenants.
 With respect to ground leases, where the tenant typically owns the improvements, the tenant will pay the cost of insurance.

 Most leased properties are insured against fire and other casualty.
 In larger projects, terrorism insurance may be included.
 In certain geographic regions, insurance will include one or more of earthquake, ground subsidence, windstorm and hail, and flood insurance.
 In addition, many owners of leased property will carry rent loss and business interruption insurance.